Arsenal on this day in history. The March Files.

 2 March 1929: Last game for Sidney Hoar (an FA Cup defeat 0-1 away to Aston Villa in front of 73,700).
 He had played exactly 100 League games for Arsenal and moved on to Orient for one season before retiring in the summer of 1930 at the age of 35.

 2 March 1935: Sheffield W 2 Arsenal 1.
 FA Cup round 6.
-Arsenal had beaten Brighton, Leicester and Reading in earlier rounds but all to no avail.
-But as the club recovered from the death of Chapman, so the league form now started to improve.
+Arsenal had beaten Brighton, Leicester and Reading in earlier rounds but it was all to no avail.
+Hiowever as the club recovered from the death of Chapman, so the league form now started to improve.

 2 March 1955: Gavin Crawford – Arsenal’s first ever professional – died.
 He joined Woolwich Arsenal in 1891 just as the club turned professional, and played 138 league games for the club.